 What Is Compulsive Talking?

-Compulsive Behavior vs. Idiosyncrasies
+Compulsive Behavior Vs. Idiosyncrasies

-Compulsive behavior is the sign of a mental health disorder, such as a personality disorder, which indicates a decreased ability to cope.
-Idiosyncrasies, on the other hand, are simply quirks that do not necessarily reflect problems with daily functioning.
-Idiosyncratic speech—which may be better described as “excessive talking,” “uninterrupted talking,” or even “unwanted talking” — does not have the same urgency as compulsive speech, which is pressured and urgent.
-Idiosyncratic speech may indicate a personality trait, a thought pattern, or simply a preference.
-Personality traits or thought patterns that can lead to increased talking include insecurity, a desire for connection, or simply a lack of social skills.
+Compulsive behavior can signify a mental health disorder, such as a personality disorder, which typically indicates a decreased ability to cope.
+On the other hand, idiosyncrasies are simply quirks that do not necessarily reflect problems with daily functioning.
+Idiosyncratic speech—which may sometimes be better described as “excessive talking,” “uninterrupted talking,” or even “unwanted talking” — does not have the same urgency as compulsive speech, which is pressured and urgent.
+Rather, it is simply an unusual speech pattern.

-Compulsive Talking as a Symptom
+Compulsive Talking As A Symptom

 Compulsive talking differs from uninterrupted talking, too, in that compulsive talking does not necessarily mean mowing over other people’s speech.
 A compulsive talker may take a break from speaking but will likely resume when triggered again—for example, if they believe someone is whispering about them.

 Compulsive talking also differs from unwanted talking.
 Unwanted talking can result from the inability to read social cues or simply out of disregard for the desires of others.
-Compulsive talking, in contrast, may not always be seen as unnecessary or unwanted by those who are listening.
+Compulsive talking, in contrast, may not always be seen as unnecessary or unwanted by those listening.
 Unwanted talking suggests misunderstood or ignored social cues, while compulsive talking suggests an intrinsic need to speak.

-Potential Mental Health Disorders Presenting with Compulsive Talking
+Potential Mental Health Disorders Presenting With Compulsive Talking

-A number of mental illnesses are commonly accompanied by compulsive talking.
+Several mental illnesses are commonly accompanied by compulsive talking.
 These include the following:

 - Narcissistic Personality Disorder.
 Narcissistic Personality Disorder may include compulsive talking as a symptom.
-In this disorder, compulsive talking often manifests as a compulsive need to build oneself up or put others down.
+In this Disorder, compulsive talking often manifests as a compulsive need to build oneself up or put others down.
 An individual with Narcissistic Personality Disorder may, for instance, experience a compulsion to describe all their accomplishments and achievements, even at the expense of their audience’s comfort or interest.

 - Schizotypal Personality Disorder.Schizotypal Personality Disorder may also include compulsive talking as a symptom.
-Specific ideas or beliefs are likely to be the topic of the compulsive speech.
+Specific ideas or beliefs are likely to be the topic of compulsive speech.
 Topics might include conspiracy theories, ESP, or paranoid beliefs.
-People with this personality disorder may exhibit speak in ways that seem strange or unusual; for example, they may use unusual phrasing or terminology.
+People with this personality disorder may exhibit speech in strange or unusual ways; for example, they may use unusual phrasing, disorganized speech, or irregular terminology.